Relive the 90s Fashion Decade With These 85 Iconic Trends

 Colorblock backpacks (school bags) were super popular in the 90s.

-The 90s were also the years when branded school bag trends started to rise, with labels like JanSport holding the top spot.
+The 90s were also when branded school bag trends started to rise, with labels like JanSport holding the top spot.

 90s fashion short jeans - 1990s short jeans for women, nineties jorts, 90 fashion decade